Parabolic dynamics and Anisotropic Banach spaces: Coboundary regularity

-This implies that the $\overline H_{x,t}(g)$ are equicontinuous functions of $x$, hence there exists $\{t_j\}$ such that $\overline H_{x,t_j}(g)$ converges uniformly to a Lipschitz function.
-We have thus showed that $\overline H_{x,t}(g)$ has a convergent subsequence to a Lipschitz function $h$ which satisfies \eqref{eq:homology}, hence $g$ is a Lipschitz coboundary. \end{proof}
+Similar arguments hold for the fourth and fifth term.
+This implies that if $g$ belongs to and appropriate finite codimensional subspace (determined by the above eigendistributions) then the $\oH_{T}(g)$ are equicontinuous functions of $x$.
+Hence there exists $\{T_j\}$ such that $\oH_{T_j}(g)$ converges uniformly to a Lipschitz function.
+We have thus shown that $\oH_{T}(g)$ has a convergent subsequence to a Lipschitz function $h$ which, for all $t\in\bR$, satisfies